-In the meantime, twelve step 1 and twelve step 2 engines are leaving Maranello for Hockenheim, after Ferrari even tried out a kind of step 3 engine at Monza, in which the cooling water works at 105° instead of 90°.
-But, finally, the team directed by Jean Todt prefers to be cautious after the double zero of two weeks earlier and, following the line advised by Schumacher, they leave the step two version at rest for the race, benefiting only in qualifying.
-The air of home is felt by Schumacher, but not only: the young Ralf prints the first time during free practice just ahead of Michael, on a day strongly conditioned by the rain, which does not allow the teams to complete their work programmes.
+In the meantime, twelve step 1 and twelve steps 2 engines are leaving Maranello for Hockenheim, after Ferrari even tried out a kind of step 3 engine at Monza, in which the cooling water works at 105° instead of 90°.
+But, finally, the team directed by Jean Todt prefers to be cautious after the double zero of two weeks earlier, and following the line advised by Schumacher, they leave the step two version at rest for the race, benefiting only in qualifying.
+The air of home is felt by Schumacher, but not only: the young Ralf prints the first time during free practice just ahead of Michael, on a day strongly conditioned by the rain, which does not allow the teams to complete their work programs.
 And to those who ask Michael if the fact that his younger brother is leading the charts on Friday was done on purpose, the Ferrari driver, amused, replies:

 "No no no, I didn't give him any presents, the credit goes to Ralf, he was the best, the fastest, the most everything.
 If anything, let's say he gave himself a gift".

 Then, talking about the innovations brought to Germany, Schumacher points out:

 "We didn't bring anything new, the car is the same as the one we had in France.
 The only substantial change had to do with the front wing, which I tested a few days ago at Monza, but I don't think it made any significant difference.
 We didn't even fit it in the rain, so I don't think we'll be using it in this race".